sphericalpm/ghgdata/README.md

 #### Funny numbers

-All numbers in the inventory ard floating point numbers, with [all floating number fun to be expected](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html).
+All numbers in the inventory are floating point numbers, with [all floating number fun to be expected](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html).
 In addition to that, some data may be a result of complex calculations in national or UN software that are not rounded properly to make sense.
-Do not be surprised to see a country reporting a quarter of a cow and handle it appropriately in your solutions
+Do not be surprised to see a country reporting a quarter of a cow and handle it appropriately in your solutions.

 #### Nulls
 According to the rules, complete GHG inventories shall not have empty records or zeroes.
 At the same time, there is a